GrosSacASac/DOM99/readme.md

 ### Zero-second compile time

 dom99 can be used in a zero-second compile time development set-up with ES-modules.
-For production it is still recommended to bundle and minify files.

 ### Avoiding leaky abstractions

-No virtual dom, no virtual events are used for maximum **possible** performance.
+No virtual dom is used for maximum **possible** performance.
 [Explanation from chrismorgan about DOM and VDOM](https://news.ycombinator.com/item?id=15957517).
-The projects will have less subtle bugs that are hard to understand without understanding the framework.

 ### Unopinionated

 dom99 is unopinionated and bigger frameworks can be built on top of it.
-That means you can chose your own architecture, state management system, CSS system...
+That means you can chose your own architecture, state management system, CSS system etc

 ## [Complete Documentation](https://cdn.rawgit.com/GrosSacASac/DOM99/master/documentation/documentation.html)